 Guess what?
-Same here!
-I reckon any of my clients would be able to attest
+Same here.
+I reckon any of my clients would be able

-satisfaction of coaxing the very best out of an instrument -
+the satisfaction of coaxing the very best out of an instrument -

-and defects such as those found on these horns make my job that much more difficult,
+and defects such as those found on these horns make my job that

-buys a Rolls Royce and then expects to have to put up with
+Nobody buys a Rolls Royce and then expects to have to put up with

 So what d'you reckon is going wrong?

-their manufacturing process.
-Naturally I viewed it with relish!
+of their manufacturing process.
+Naturally I was very keen to see

-very early in the manufacturing process - right after the bell and the
+drawn very early in the manufacturing process - right after the

-of processes, whereby the pillars and fittings are attached,
+range of processes, whereby the pillars and fittings are attached,

-the bell section is fitted to the body and finally the keywork is matched to the
+the bell section is fitted to the body and finally the keywork is

-the fitting of the rings - and it's only natural to see
+following the fitting of the rings - and it's only natural to see

 Now, I can understand the need to level off the tone holes and solder

 the body parts up once the pillars and fitting are in place in order

 Of course, it would involved some material costs - they'd need suitable

 them, and it would probably add about 30 minutes to the production

-run - but the end result would be gloriously level tone holes!
+run - but the end result would be gloriously level tone holes.

-that the problem isn't due to the rings themselves being
+assumes that the problem isn't due to the rings themselves being

 warped prior to fitting...in which case the problem would be far